IBM/max-human-pose-estimator-tfjs/README.md

-# MAX Human Pose Estimator TensorFlow.js: Veremax
+# Create music using MAX human pose estimator and TensorFlow.js

 In this code pattern you will create music based on the movement of your arms in front of a webcam.